SURGroup/UQpy/docs/source/distributions/distribution_parent.rst

     **fit** *(data)*
         Compute the maximum-likelihood parameters from iid data.
         Computes the mle analytically if possible.
-For univariate continuous distributions, it leverages the fit method of the scipy.stats package.
+For univariate continuous distributions, it leverages the fit method of the :py:mod:`scipy.stats` package.

         :param numpy.ndarray data: Data array, must be of shape `(npoints, dimension)`.
         :return: Maximum-likelihood parameter estimates.